 Entry, corridor and room doors that are left propped open or unlocked create a potential security breach and fire hazard.
 For the sake of all residents, please leave all doors closed and locked when not present in the room.
 All residence halls are accessible at the main door with a student ID card coded for each resident's respective housing assignment.
-Students found to have unauthorized access to doors may be fined up to \$100 and will face disciplinary action.
+Entrance to and exit from the residence halls should be through the main doors only.
+Students found to exit through maintenance or fire exits, or to have unauthorized access to any secure doors may be fined up to \$100 and will face disciplinary action.